graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

 ## Adding a global cache

 Data loaders will, by default, cache values returned for a given key for the lifetime of a request.
-You can change the the fetch method of your data loader to use a global cache.
+You can change the fetch method of your data loader to use a global cache.
 The below sample demonstrates changes required to a singleton DI-based data loader as shown immediately above, using the `Microsoft.Extensions.Caching.Memory` NuGet package.